Making sure pesticides are sustainable and obtainable

 Quick Facts:

-Pesticides play an important role as farmers continue to work towards producing the safest and highest quality foods possible.
-In order for producers to do their jobs efficiently and effectively, they need a regulatory system that is science-based and a government that is willing to provide producers with the necessary tools.
-The ability of farmers to have timely access to new products for use in pest management is extremely important to farmers to remain competitive in the global market.
-CFA also requests that more resources be directed at the registration of ‘minor use’ products to ensure producers of horticultural, vegetable, fruit and small acreage crops have access to the pest control tools they need.
+The ability of farmers to have timely access to new products for use in pest management is extremely important for them to remain competitive in the global market.
+More resources should be directed at the registration of ‘minor use’ products to ensure producers of horticultural, vegetable, fruit and small acreage crops have access to the pest control tools they need.

 Working Toward Solutions: